Black Knight (Dane Whitman): Advent of Knull and revelations

 Whitman has a panic attack while the two are having lunch due to the trauma of dying and resurrecting.
 After sending his ersatz therapist away for a bit, he decides to contact his predecessor Sir Percy to inquire about how what happened happened.
 It was revealed that there are many hidden powers which the Ebony Blade possesses that Dane's ancestor had not told him about.
 One such case being that those of Arthurs noble bloodline can draw upon the power of self-revival should they perish in battle.
 But before the spirit could reveal how he died despite this aspect of the weapon, Dane's home is broken into by the monster hunter Elsa Bloodstone; another "Avengers Adjacent" who had been following a string of murders related to Dane and his ebony relic.
 The conflict is quickly broken up by Jackie who returns after finding the mutilated remains of her history teacher.
 Jackie explains she has been having visions of the past ever since she touched Dane's Ebony Blade, and they all come to realize that the relics created from the same starstone that begot the fabled skein in the first place were not destroyed upon their initial creation.

+After becoming Sorcerer Supreme, Doctor Doom tricked Black Knight into sending Mister Fantastic and Invisible Woman to Medieval Europe to find a specific weapon which would have been used against Doom.

 Powers and abilities

-The Black Knight was originally a normal athletic human being with no superhuman powers.
-While sharing the gann josin with Sersi, his strength, speed, and other physical abilities were mildly enhanced.
-After the gann josin link was broken, Whitman returned to being a normal human being.
-As part of his new role as the Pendragon, Whitman has gained minor mystical abilities, such as the ability to see through mystical illusions by looking "past the mundane".

-Whitman is an excellent swordsman whose skills have allowed him to best Swordsman in combat.
-He is also an excellent fighter in general, able to hold his own against such skilled fighters as Captain America, and Wolverine.
-He is also an expert horseman.
-Whitman started out as a scientist, earning a master's degree in physics while being proficient in a wide array of advanced sciences and technologies, including genetic and mechanical engineering.
-He maintains a scientific approach and perspective more often than not, despite his ties to the world of magic.
+Dane Whitman is an excellent swordsman, whose skills have allowed him to defeat Swordsman in combat.
+He is also an excellent fighter, being able to hold his own against such skilled fighters as Captain America and Wolverine.
+He is an expert horseman as well.

+Whitman is a scientist, having earned a master's degree in physics, while being proficient in a wide array of advanced sciences and technologies, including genetic and mechanical engineering.
+Whitman maintains a scientific approach and perspective more often than not, despite his ties to the world of magic.
 He has also demonstrated good leadership skills as leader of both the Avengers and Ultraforce.
 He has strong strategic and tactical skills.

-For a short while Dane became a recipient of the Phoenix Force while partaking in its mock trial contest to choose a new vessel for its power.
-He lost those facilities when he was bested by the Winter Guard's Crimson Widow.